Trains to Dundee

-Dundee doesn’t get the attention that some of its bigger neighbours like Edinburgh and Aberdeen steal, but it’s well worth exploring next time you take a trip to Scotland.
+Dundee doesn’t get the attention that some of its bigger neighbours like Edinburgh and Aberdeen enjoy, but it’s well worth exploring next time you take a trip to Scotland.
 Hop on a train to Dundee and enjoy an unparalleled location on the beautiful Scottish coast, also known for its friendly and welcoming locals.